BabaDorin/TEMS/README.md

     - You define the set of attributes assigned to the equipment types
         - ex: For my printers, I would like to know the manufacturer, model and whether it supports colour printing or not;
     - Reduce information redundancy via creating definitions for your types;
         - ex: HP LaserJet 1018 is a printer definition that contains the following property-value associations: Manufacturer - _Hewlett Packard_, Model - _Lasejet 1018_, Colour printing - _false_.
-When registering a printer of this type, you'll specify the LaserJet 1018 definition, and will provide only the information that uniquely identifies it within the system;
+When registering a printer of this type, you can specify the LaserJet 1018 definition and provide only the information that uniquely identifies it within the system;
     - Uniquely identify equipment via TEMSID (a short and unique ID label, also called as inventory number) and / or serial number;
     - Walk the equipment through the entire IT Asset management life cycle;